microsoft/pai/docs/manual/cluster-admin/basic-management-operations.md

 ### Hardware Utilization Page

 The hardware page shows the CPU, GPU, memory, disk, network utilization of each node in your cluster.
-The utilization is shown in different color basically.
-If you hover your mouse on these colored circles, exact utilization percentage will be shown.
+The utilization is shown in different colors.
+If you hover your mouse on these colored circles, the exact utilization percentage will be shown.

    <img src="./imgs/hardware.png" width="100%" height="100%" />